NGWPC/ngen-forcing/README.md

 # Observed Waterlevel Scripts Directory
 This directory contains Python scripts for downloading and observed water level data from the NOAA CO-OPS.
 Setup, installation, and examples of utilizing these Python tools are further described within The README.md file in the directory.

+# Coastal Forcing Scripts Directory
+This directory contains Python scripts for creating forcing input files for coastal models.
+Meteorological forcings and tidal water levels input files for SFINCS and SCHISM can be created by these scripts.
+Setup, installation, and examples of utilizing these Python tools are further described within The README.md file in the directory.